eskendir-dev/collatz-music/README.md

 4.Enter a number → the program generates a melody.

- Listen to the result in collatz_soft.wav.
+ Listen to the result in collatz_soft.wav !